Tonlé Sap: Fishery

 The Tonlé Sap Lake District has always been a vital fishing and agricultural production area for Cambodia, and it has largely maintained Angkor, the largest pre-industrial settlement complex in history.
 While many fish left lakes and ponds to spawn in flooded forests at the onset of floods, the inflow of Mekong floods brought large numbers of fry, which found shelter and food in flooded forests and floodplains.

 The approximately 1.2 million people who live in the Tonlé Sap Lake area, which accounts for about 60% of Cambodia's annual freshwater catch of over 400,000 tons, account for 60% of the country's population's protein intake.
-Most fish are eaten fresh, and fermented fish paste Prahoc is usually marinated from the least popular fish or leftover fish that cannot be sold fresh.
+Most fish are eaten fresh, and savory and fermented fish paste Prahoc is usually marinated from the least popular fish or leftover fish that cannot be sold fresh.
 For more than a century, the most productive lake areas have been privatized through a government-lease system of fishing grounds, providing more than $2 million in tax revenue annually.

 Since Buddhism is against killing, fishermen tend to limit their catch to what they can feed their families.
 They do not kill the fish with their own hands but wait for the fish to die naturally after they leave the water.
 At the end of the rice season, people restore canoes that have been in use for hundreds of years or build new canoes when they can't be repaired in temples along the river, in preparation for the boating competition of the water festival.
-After two days of racing all the canoes come together to celebrate the Naga, the water serpent, who spit out the lake into the sea at the end of the rainy season, while bringing fish into the Mekong through the Tonlé Sap River.
+After two days of racing all the canoes come together to celebrate the Naga, the water serpent, who supposedly spit out the lake into the sea at the end of the rainy season, while bringing fish into the Mekong through the Tonlé Sap River.

 The area is home to many Cambodians of Vietnamese origin who live in floating villages on boats by the lake.
 Most of the fishermen of Tonlé Sap Lake are of Vietnamese origin.
 They have lived in Cambodia for a long time and are the main suppliers of the country's fishery market.
 They had to flee to Vietnam during the Khmer Rouge era from 1975 to 1979.
-Only returned after the downfall and continued to fish in the Tonle Sap.
+After the downfall of the regime, they returned and continued to fish in the Tonle Sap.